PrefectHQ/prefect/docs/ui/cloud.md

 - [Blocks](/ui/blocks/) and [storage](/concepts/storage/)
 - [Notifications](/ui/notifications/)

 When you first log into Prefect Cloud and create your workspace, it will most likely be empty.
 Don't Panic &mdash; you just haven't run any flows tracked by this workspace yet.
-The next steps will show you how to [get started with Prefect Cloud](/ui/cloud-getting-started/).
+See the [Prefect Cloud Quickstart](/ui/cloud-quickstart/) to configure a local execution environment and start tracking flow runs in Prefect Cloud.

 ![Viewing a workspace dashboard in the Prefect Cloud UI.](/img/ui/cloud-new-workspace.png)

+## Automations

+Prefect Cloud [automations](/ui/automations/) enable you to configure triggers and actions that can automatically kick off flow runs, pause deployments, or send custom notifications in response to real-time monitoring events.

 ## Organizations <span class="badge orgs"></span>